Magritte-code/Magritte/joss_paper_1.0/paper.md

 # Statement of need

-Electromagnetic radiation is a key component in many astrophysical simulations.
-Not only does it dictate what we can or cannot observe, it can provide radiation pressure, efficient heating and cooling mechanisms, and opens up a range of new chemical pathways due to photo-reactions.
-Magritte can be used as a general-purpose radiative transfer solver, but was particularly designed for line radiative transfer in complex 3D morphologies, such as, for instance, encountered in the stellar winds around evolved stars [see @Decin:2021].
 Recent high-resolution observations exposed the intricate and intrinsically 3D morphologies of these objects [@Decin:2020].
 The sheer amount of complexity that is observed, makes it difficult to interpret the observations and necessitates the use of 3D hydrodynamics, chemistry and radiative transfer models to study their origin and evolution [@ElMellah:2020; @Maes:2021; @Malfait:2021].
-Their intricate morpho-kinematics, moreover, makes their appearance in observations far from evident (see e.g.\ \autoref{fig:example}).
+Their intricate morpho-kinematics, moreover, makes their appearance in (synthetic) observations far from evident (see e.g.\ the intricate structures in \autoref{fig:example}JI).
 Therefore, to study these and other complex morpho-kinematical objects, it is essential to understand how their models would appear in observations.
 This can be achieved, by creating synthetic observations with Magritte.
+Examples and analytic as well as cross-code benchmarks can be found in the documentation and in [@DeCeuster:2019; @DeCeuster:2020].

 ![Example of a synthetic observation of the CO($v=0$, $J=1-0$) transition, created with Magritte for a hydrodynamics model of an asymptotic giant branch (AGB) star, as it is perturbed by a companion [this is model \textsc{v10e50} in @Malfait:2021]. \label{fig:example}](example.png)